Feature #14579

 - Related to Feature #14973: Proposal of percent literal to expand Hash added

-Updated by olivierlacan (Olivier Lacan) about 1 year ago
+Updated by olivierlacan (Olivier Lacan) over 1 year ago

 Has it been considered to ever expand this feature to allow instance variables and global variables.
 Or was it strictly reserved for local variables intentionally, to avoid incompatible or dangerous behavior?